 - Evidence of Medical Malpractice

 Unfortunately, sometimes a death is the result of medical malpractice.
-This can be especially difficult for surviving family members, as they come to terms with the fact that the medical professionals who were supposed to help their loved one actually caused his or her death.
-By providing a thorough examination, Dr. Chundru is able to identify evidence of medical malpractice.
+This can be especially difficult for surviving family members as they come to terms with the fact that the medical professionals who were supposed to help their loved one actually caused his or her death.
+Through thorough examination, Dr. Chundru is able to identify evidence of medical malpractice.

 Dr. Chundru is Available for Private Autopsies Throughout the United States

-Before he begins the procedure (or travels to your destination to perform it), Dr. Chundru will hold a consultation with families and/or legal teams to ensure he has a clear understanding of what information loved ones are desiring from the autopsy.
-This helps Dr. Chundru better understand the goals the family has for the procedure and helps him focus his attention on finding those exact results.
+Before he begins the procedure (or travels to your destination to perform it), Dr. Chundru will hold a consultation with families and/or legal teams to ensure he has a clear understanding of what information loved ones are hoping to learn from the autopsy.
+This helps Dr. Chundru better understand the goals the family has for the procedure.

-If you’ve recently lost a loved one, or are legally representing someone who did, and the local medical examiner didn’t perform an autopsy, Dr. Chundru can help you get the answers you want.
+If you’ve recently lost a loved one, or are legally representing someone who did, and the local medical examiner didn’t perform an autopsy, Dr. Chundru can help you find answers.